Weak parabolic Harnack inequality and H\"older regularity for non-local Dirichlet forms: The stochastic counterpart

-\section{Acknowledgment}
+Note that the continuity of $u$ is only used to ensure that $\mathcal{N}_u$ is independent of $t$. \end{appendices}

+\subsection{Acknowledgment}

 The author would like to thank Professor Jiaxin Hu for introducing the topic, and also for discussions on the growth lemmas.
-The author is grateful to Professors Alexander Grigor'yan and Moritz Kassmann for suggestions on this manuscript.
+The author is grateful to Professors Alexander Grigor'yan, Moritz Kassmann and other colleagues for suggestions on this manuscript.